Sarah Millican

-Sarah Jane Millican (née King; born 29 May 1975) is an English comedian, writer and presenter.
+Sarah Jane Millican (née King; born 29 May 1975) is an English comedian.
 Millican won the comedy award for Best Newcomer at the 2008 Edinburgh Festival Fringe.
-In February 2013 she was listed as one of the 100 most powerful women in the United Kingdom by Radio 4's Woman's Hour, and in the same year she married fellow comedian Gary Delaney.
+In February 2013 she was listed as one of the 100 most powerful women in the United Kingdom by Radio 4's Woman's Hour; in the same year, she married fellow comedian Gary Delaney.
 Her first book, How to Be Champion, was published in 2017.
-Millican has performed on various tours, mainly across the United Kingdom, over the years.

 Early life

 Millican was born and brought up in South Shields, England, the daughter of Valerie Prince and Philip D. King, who was a mining electrician.
-She attended Mortimer Comprehensive School, later to become Mortimer Community College, and then worked as a civil servant at a job centre until the age of 29.
+She attended Mortimer Comprehensive School, later to become Mortimer Community College.

+She worked as a civil servant at a jobcentre until the age of 29.
 She was married on 5 November 1997 but divorced in 2004 and moved back in with her parents for two and a half years.

 Career

 Millican's debut Edinburgh Festival Fringe show Sarah Millican's Not Nice, inspired by her divorce, won the if.comedy award for Best Newcomer in 2008.
 In spring 2009, she began previewing her second Edinburgh show, attracting enthusiastic reviews for her material on the battle of the sexes.
 Newcastle newspaper The Journal praised Millican's "sharp observations of gender-led behaviour".
 Her third show, Chatterbox, was hosted by the Stand Comedy Club during Fringe 2010.
 The show was nominated for the main Edinburgh Comedy Award, losing to Russell Kane.

 Millican has appeared as a panellist on 8 Out of 10 Cats, Have I Got News for You, Mock the Week, You Have Been Watching, Would I Lie to You?, QI and Never Mind the Buzzcocks, and as a performer at The Secret Policeman's Ball 2008 and on 4 Stands Up.
 She has also appeared a few times as a contestant on the Channel 4 crossover game show 8 Out of 10 Cats Does Countdown.
 She was featured in the Manchester edition of Michael McIntyre's Comedy Roadshow, which was broadcast in June 2009, made an appearance on the third episode of David Mitchell's panel show The Bubble in March 2010, and has been a guest on six episodes of Frank Skinner's Opinionated.

 She provided vocal work to the BBC's natural history footage for Walk on the Wild Side, alongside fellow comics Rhod Gilbert, Jon Richardson, Isy Suttie and Gavin Webster.
 She appeared on Live at the Apollo on 11 December 2009, and headlined Michael McIntyre's Comedy Roadshow, recorded at the Empire Theatre, Sunderland on 15 August 2010.
 Millican also headlined the fourth episode of Dave's One Night Stand.